 Total TM Process

 Our TotalTM service makes the trademarking process efficient and clear while making sure all your needs are met.
-Learn more about the steps we take below.
+Learn more about the steps our trademark lawyers take below.

 Before trademarking anything for your business, it’s crucial to identify any potential conflicts.
 Since Trademarks can cover a Word, Name, Phrase, or Logo - Many companies may need multiple trademarks to be protected.
 Our legal team prepares for trademark filing by identifying any similar trademarks that may create a problem or opposition when filing.

-After the potential issues have been identified, we file for trademarks and your trademarks are immediately considered “pending” by the USPTO.
+After the potential issues have been identified, our trademark lawyers file for trademarks, and your trademarks are immediately considered “pending” by the USPTO.
 You can now use the ™ symbol.

 Examination occurs typically within 3 months of the trademark being filed.
 If there are no issues barring registration, the application is approved and your assets are trademarked!
 If there are issues from the USPTO, the attorney has 6 months from the filing date to respond.
-This is where a legal team can really help as they may be able to quickly address the issues with the USPTO.
+This is where an experienced trademark lawyer and team can really help as they may be able to quickly address the issues with the USPTO.

 Approximately 1 month after the trademark is filed, the pending trademark is filed with the USPTO Official Gazette.
 If a legal representative of another party believes the trademark would be damaging, they can file an opposition with the Trademark Trial and Appeal Board.
 Additionally, another party can file an “extension to Oppose” which would allow them additional time to oppose the filing.